 Life if often random and unpredictable.
 It’s nothing to do with being fair or unfair.
 It’s just the way it is.
 But you can make the best of what happens.

-8 What proof does Jamie have that his future will be bad?
+8 Proof that his future will be bad?

 Jamie has no proof that his future will be bad.
 In fact, his only “proof” is a feeling of dread that he can’t shift.
 He’s so stuck in his anger and hurt that he can’t see anything else.